Fox's Book of Martyrs

 many persons belonging to the bishopric of Dortois

-highly approved of the doctrines of Aegidio, which
+highly approved of the doctrines of Aegidio, which they thought perfectly

-they thought perfectly consonant with true religion, they petitioned the
+consonant with true religion, they petitioned the emperor in his behalf.
+Though

-emperor in his behalf.
-Though the monarch had been educated a Roman Catholic,
+the monarch had been educated a Roman Catholic, he had

-sent an immediate order for his enlargement.
+immediate order for his enlargement.

 He